CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

                                # it repeats that result 2 times.
 ```

-When working with vectors, `Julia` creates references (pointer to a part of the memory), so we must be cautious to avoid errors as the one shown below:
+When working with vectors, `Julia` creates references (a pointer to a part of the memory), so we must be cautious to avoid errors as the one shown below:

 ```julia
 original = [1,2,3,4,5,6]